Leong15/myFitness-web/README.md

 ### Development:

-1. Build the React Native frontend with screens for user input, schedule display, and feedback.
+1. Build the React Native/ Next js with typescript frontend with screens for user input, schedule display, and feedback.
 2. Develop a backend API to process inputs and generate schedules.
 3. Implement a rule-based logic system for schedule generation (ML model can be added later).
 4. Integrate a database for user data and progress tracking.